 Dried mushrooms are quite simply mushrooms that are dehydrated, or dried.
-As the dry, the flavor of dried mushrooms becomes concentrated and intense.
-When they are rehydrated they have a meatier texture than fresh.
-Unlike fresh mushrooms, dried mushrooms do not need to be refrigerated, and they have a longer shelf life and richer flavor, making them an idea pantry ingredient.
+As they dry, the flavor of dried mushrooms becomes concentrated and intense.
+When they are rehydrated, they have a meatier texture than fresh.
+Unlike fresh mushrooms, dried mushrooms do not need to be refrigerated, and they have a longer shelf life and richer flavor, making them an ideal pantry ingredient.

-There are many varieties of dried mushrooms, the most common being shiitakes, porcini, morels, and chanterelles.
+There are many varieties of dried mushrooms; the most common are shiitakes, porcini, morels, and chanterelles.
 Sometimes dried mushrooms come in a mix.
-Shiitake and porcini tend to be more affordably priced while morels and chanterelles are pricier.
+Shiitake and porcini tend to be more affordably priced, while morels and chanterelles are pricier.

 What Do Dried Mushrooms Look Like?

-There are many different kinds of dried mushrooms but in general, dried mushrooms are brown and dark tan in color, with some varieties being a dark or light cream color.
+There are many different kinds of dried mushrooms, but in general, dried mushrooms are brown and dark tan in color, with some varieties being a dark or light cream color.
 Often, dried mushrooms have their stem intact.
-The looks like what they sound like!
+They look like what they sound like!

 How Do I Pick the Best Dried Mushrooms?

 You have to soak dried mushrooms before cooking with them.
 This will not only plump them up but also remove any grit, making them ready to use.
-Then, depending upon the recipe you are using them for, you can dice, chop or slice them.
+Then, depending on the recipe you are using them for, you can dice, chop, or slice them.

 Always start by giving dried mushrooms a good soak in hot water to rehydrate and clean them.
-Simply place them in bowl, fully submerged in boiling or very hot water, cover and let sit for 20 to 30 minutes.
-The result will be plumped up mushrooms.
+Simply place them in a bowl, fully submerged in boiling or very hot water, cover, and let sit for 20 to 30 minutes.
+The result will be plumped-up mushrooms.

-Dried mushrooms can then be used in all ways fresh mushrooms can but add extra flavor and a more substantial texture.
-Like most fresh mushrooms they should be cooked first.
+Rehydrated dried mushrooms can then be used in all ways fresh mushrooms can but add extra flavor and a more substantial texture.
+Like most fresh mushrooms, they should be cooked first.

-Sauté the rehydrated mushrooms with fresh mushrooms and shallots and garlic for a great and simple side dish (add some of the soaking liquid too, to deglaze the pan!).
-Or slice or chop them and cook them with rice, in pasta dishes, egg dishes, stir-fries, soups and stews, sauces, and use them with to make braised meats of all kinds.
+Sauté the rehydrated mushrooms with fresh mushrooms and shallots and garlic for a great and simple side dish (add some of the soaking liquid, too, to deglaze the pan!).
+Or slice or chop them and cook them with rice, in pasta dishes, egg dishes, stir-fries, soups and stews, and sauces, and use them to make braised meats of all kinds.

 How Do I Store Dried Mushrooms?